-Although much of our employment law derives from the EU, Brexit will have limited implications for employment law in the immediate term.
-However, there is still some scope for the UK to amend its laws under the terms of the Trade Agreement reached with the EU, and ongoing uncertainty about the future status of key ECJ employment decisions.
+Although much of the UK’s employment law derives from the EU, Brexit will have limited implications for it in the immediate term under the terms of the agreement on the future UK-EU relationship concluded on 24 December 2020.
+However, there is some scope for the UK to amend its laws under the terms of the agreement, and ongoing uncertainty about the future status of key employment decisions of the European Court of Justice (ECJ).